 - 10. Provide a Stable Technical Environment and Support

-These CSFs are not listed in any specific order, because you should believe that all play a key vital role in helping an organization to execute successful projects.
+These CSFs are not listed in any specific order, because you should believe that they all play a key vital role in helping an organization execute successful projects.
 You can follow these Top-Ten Critical Success Factors (CSFs) to implement Technology Successfully.

 1. The business should provide Effective Sponsorship

 Identification and Engagement of the sponsor(s) should be early in the project initiation and planning phase as possible.
 Ideally, you should have a key sponsor for each area of the business that will be impacted.
 This should provide full representation from all areas of the organization at the highest level of the project.
 Sponsors have two vital functions within a project.